 About 33 percent of VLT revenue goes to the Lottery.
 Under the new law, racetrack slots are taxed at 25 percent.
 Mapp’s proposal called for half of that money to be used for purses and other things, leaving the other half, or 12.5 percent of race track slot revenue, for the government.

-But during session on Nov.
+But during a session on Nov.
 30, senators removed the part of the law that automatically devotes a portion of racetrack slot machine revenues to purses, addressing concerns that St. Croix’s racetrack and horsemen would basically be penalized by taking away a portion of the existing slot machine revenue at the St. Croix track to subsidize St. Thomas.
 So until or unless that is changed with new legislation, all the revenue goes to the V.I. government.

 Until there are slots on St. Thomas, the change to the law amounts to an increase in the tax rate on the St. Croix race track slots from the current 19.25 percent to 25 percent of gross revenues, which could partly offset the loss from Divi’s tax break.